SpiceWire/davis-vantage-pro2-datalogger-emulator/README.md

 ## Outcome
 The ATTiny85 was flashed successfully and I wrote backend and frontend code to view, store and search weather data.

 The astronomy group?
-A simple weather station does not gather data on cloud cover.
+A simple VP2 weather station does not gather data on cloud cover.
 They really needed an expensive ceilometer (which measures cloud height) instead.
+So I'm keeping it.